Cray-HPE/docs-csm/troubleshooting/known_issues/ssl_certificate_validation_issues.md

 curl failed to verify the legitimacy of the server and therefore could not establish a secure connection to it.
-To learn more about this situation and how to fix it, please visit the web page mentioned above.
+To learn more about this situation and how to fix it, visit the web page mentioned above.
 ```

 ### 1.2 Solution